iamnytik/SkipLast/README.md

-# Vite + Deno + React + TypeScript
+# SkipLast

 ## What is This?
-A Browser extension  that skips the last X seconds of a youtube channel.This is aimed to skip those annoying youtube outros
+A Browser extension  that skips the last X seconds of a youtube channel.This is aimed to skip those annoying youtube outros.

+## Tech Stack
+TypeScript and React where used to develop this extension.Deno and Vite were used to manage modules and the build process
 ## Running

 You need to have Deno v2.0.0 or later installed to run this repo.